christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 In the middle layers, the `the` token at index 105 acting as the query, attends to the values for each noun-object token at all three positions at varying degrees of strength to aggregate learned patterns and maintain context across multiple sequence positions.
 The `box` value is connected to the `the` query with a negative modulation, then the value information is passed to the final layers.

 Shown from strong negative modulations in activation patching, the inhibition heads receive information from duplicate token heads and actively supress unwanted positions, working with induction heads to guide attention.
 Also in the late layers, we can see an induction path where `the` very strongly attends to `basket` at index 29, and `box` from index 57 is hit with strong negative modulation at the last state of processing before the final prediction.

 The induction circuit consists of a previous token head in layer 2 and an induction head in layer 18, where the induction head learns to attend to the token immediately after copies of the current token via K-Composition with the previous token heads.
 When looking for the average attention paid to the offset diagonal to find the induction attention pattern, we can see the strongest signals appear at 2.5, 6.2, 18.6, and 22.4.

-Further supported by examination of each heads QKV output, which shows an evolution from simple pattern matching in early layers to complex tracking and moving in later layers, suggesting these heads work together as a hierarchical induction circuit, with each layer building on the patterns detected by previous layers.
+Further supported by examination of each heads QKV mechanism, which shows an evolution from simple pattern matching in early layers to complex tracking and moving in later layers, suggesting these heads work together as a hierarchical induction circuit, with each layer building on the patterns detected by previous layers.

 The induction heads likely help maintain the parallel tracks of the scene from Mark and John's perspective by connecting back to earlier parts of the text where John's last known state of the cat is established.

-So in the early and middle layers we see duplicate relationships, broad context and inhibition, and then induction and supression working together in the late layers.
+So in the early and middle layers we see duplicate relationships, broad context and inhibition, and then induction and inhibition working together in the late layers.

 <br>